 Abstract (164 of 150 words)

 Marine protected areas (MPAs) are widely implemented tools for ocean conservation and assessments of MPA performance are critical for meeting conservation targets.
-In coordinated networks of MPAs, MPAs are often designed to protect multiple ecosystems, but single-ecosystem assessments of performance risk mischaracterizing network-level effects that may span multiple ecosystems and geographic regions.
+In coordinated networks of MPAs, MPAs are often designed to protect multiple ecosystems, and single-ecosystem assessments of performance risk mischaracterizing network-level effects that may span multiple ecosystems and geographic regions.
 We evaluated the conservation performance of 59 MPAs in California’s MPA network encompassing the four primary subtidal ecosystems (surf zone, kelp forest, shallow reef, deep reef) and identified MPA attributes that best explain performance.
 Using a meta-analytic framework and random forests, we evaluated the ability of MPAs to conserve fish biomass, diversity, and richness.
 Across the entire network of MPAs, targeted fish biomass was positively associated with regulatory protection and significantly greater inside no-take MPAs, but species diversity and richness were not as strongly impacted.
 MPA age, size, habitat richness, and connectivity were the strongest correlates of conservation performance across ecosystems.
 Our results reinforce previous studies demonstrating positive effects of protection on fish biomass, and expand our understanding of key MPA design and assessment frameworks.

 Keywords: California, marine protected areas, marine conservation, kelp forests, rocky reefs, surf zone, biodiversity, fisheries